pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Terminal Window Shape, Size, Darkmode and Lightmode

 We rely on you to make your own Terminal Windows, Tabs, & Panes.
-So you make many choices for us
+So you're making many presentation style choices for us

 You chose your Shape of Window for us.
 Turtle Logo's disagree over whether to draw in a Landscape, Portrait, or Square Window.
 You choose your Size of Window for us.
 Turtle Logo's disagree over how large to make the Window.
-You choose Lightmode or Darkmode
+You choose Lightmode or Darkmode.
+Turtle Logo's disagree over which should exist and which should be the default

 Turtle Logo's disagree over whether to draw Dark Pixels on a Lightmode Canvas, or to draw Light Pixels on a Darkmode Canvas.
-In particular, the 2024 Python Import Turtle forces Lightmode, even when clashing with the Darkmode's of replIt or macOS And it often declines to run altogether at the gCloud Terminal Shell
+In particular, the 2024 Python Import Turtle forces Lightmode, even when clashing with the Darkmode's of replIt or macOS.
+And the 2024 Python Import Turtle runs at macOS Shell or replIt Shell, but often declines to run at gCloud Shell

 Me, lately I mostly test Screens of
 101 Columns and 42 Rows of Andale Mono 18
 in the Lightmode Basic Profile of the macOS Terminal App in Oct/2024 Sequoia macOS 15.
 I've also sent out some Screenshots from the Darkmode Homebrew Profile.
-I'd guess most of you are working inside a free gCloud Terminal Shell.
+I'd guess most of you are working inside the Darkmode of a free gCloud Shell.
-I've also seen replIt Terminal Shells work.
+I've also seen replIt Shells work.
-I haven't tested macOS Ghostty, nor macOS iTerm2 either, nor any of the Terminal Apps of Linux and Windows
+I haven't tested macOS Ghostty, nor macOS iTerm2 either, nor any of the Terminal Apps of Linux and Windows.

-I'd love to see screenshots or video of how well the Turtle Logos work for you, on the Terminals you choose to test.
+But I'd be curious to hear how well our Turtle Logo works for you out there

+Send us copies posted as docs or screenshots or video?
-I've posted mine into LinkedIn, Mastodon, and Twitter.
+I've posted copies of what I see here into LinkedIn, Mastodon, and Twitter.
-I can send you copies.
 We can trade

 #### Terminal Window Font Size & Font Choice

-You choose your Font Size and Font Choice inside your Terminal Shell
+You choose your Font Size and Font Choice inside your Shell

+You can tell
-The macOS Apple Safari Browser and the macOS Google Chrome Browser will change how large your Font Size looks to you, as will the macOS Terminal
+the macOS Apple Safari Browser and the macOS Google Chrome Browser to change how large your Font Size looks to you.
+And you can tell the macOS Terminal.
+All of them in the same way =>

 | Key Chord Sequence | Meaning |
 |--------------------|---------|